 Where you are trading a product denominated in a currency different from that in which you hold your account, fluctuations in the exchange rate affect your profit and loss.

-When you deal in a CFD or Shares that is denominated in a currency other than the base currency or currency you have on deposit in your Trading 212 UK Ltd. account, all margins, profits, losses and financing credits and debits in relation to that CFD are calculated using the currency in which the CFD is denominated.
+When you deal in a CFD or in Shares that are denominated in a currency other than the base currency or currency in which you have deposited in your account, all margins, profits, losses and financing credits and debits in relation to that CFD are calculated using the currency in which the CFD is denominated.
 Thus, your profits or losses will be further affected by fluctuations in the exchange rates between the account currency and the currency in which the CFD is denominated.
-Trading 212 UK Ltd. applies a margin "haircut" to reflect this risk, and so the Margin Requirement on the CFD will effectively increase.
+We apply a margin "haircut" to reflect this risk, and so the Margin Requirement on the CFD will effectively increase.

 Interest Rate Fluctuation Risk